We’ve compiled 7 of the best employee retention strategies that are tried, tested and true to IC.

 With only about 32% of the workforce in the United States engaged in their jobs, and 51% actively looking for a new job (or watching job listings), employee retention is a growing concern for many companies.

 With employee engagement initiatives on the rise, is there something your organization could be doing better to retain your top talent?
-I was curious myself and set off on a mission to ask this question to our outstanding talent here at Intranet Connections as well as research how the best technology companies and others are using employee engagement initiatives to improve employee retention.
+I was curious myself and set off on a mission to ask this question to our outstanding talent here at IC Thrive as well as research how the best technology companies and others are using employee engagement initiatives to improve employee retention.
 Interestingly, your leaders could be a key component to improving your employee retention rate.

 Based on my research, here are five of the best employee retention strategies you can put into place today: